Iván Nagy (director)

-Iván Nagy (January 23, 1938 – March 23, 2015) was a Hungarian film and television director best known for directing films such as Bad Charleston Charlie, Skinner, and Deadly Hero.
-Nagy also directed episodes of the TV series CHiPs, Starsky & Hutch, and The Hitchhiker.
+Iván Nagy (January 23, 1938 – March 23, 2015) was a Hungarian film and television director best known for directing theatrical and television films such as Bad Charleston Charlie, Skinner, Playing with Fire and Deadly Hero.
+Nagy also directed episodes of the television series CHiPs, Starsky & Hutch, and The Hitchhiker.

 Nagy was a convicted bookmaker, and was the former boyfriend of Hollywood madam Heidi Fleiss.
 He was featured in the documentary Heidi Fleiss: Hollywood Madam.